Observing Quantum Correlation Dynamics in Tunable Superconducting Bose-Hubbard Simulators

 The experimental results for the initial state $\ket{\Phi_3}$, namely with two particles placed in the middle Q$_4$ qutrit in a 7-qutrit chain, are shown in Figs.~\ref{fig3}(i)-(l).
 The entanglement and quantum discord data for two qutrit pairs Q$_3$Q$_5$ and Q$_2$Q$_6$ show their fast decreases in the measured time scale as $u$ increases, due to the much reduced tunneling rate mentioned above.
 For $u$ = 0, the entanglement between particles walking in the left and right directions develops in both single- and two-particle subspaces in the forms of $\ket{\Psi_1}$ = $\left(\ket{10}\pm\ket{01}\right)/\sqrt{2}$ and $\ket{\Psi_2}$, as evident from the measured density matrix in Fig.~\ref{fig3}(l).
 For large $u$, the two particles move together with equal probabilities to the left and right, creating the symmetric entangled state $\ket{\Psi^{\prime}_2}$ over a much longer time scale.

-We have measured the creation and propagation of entanglement and quantum discord for particles walking along the entire qutrit chains and their reflections at the boundaries for the three initial states $\Phi_1$, $\Phi_2$, and $\Phi_3$ and different $u$ values (Supplementary Information).
+We have tracked the dynamics of entanglement and quantum discord in the entire qutrit chains including their reflections at the boundaries for the three initial states $\ket{\Phi_1}$, $\ket{\Phi_2}$, and $\ket{\Phi_3}$ and different $u$ values~\cite{supplementary}.
 It is interesting to note that for $u =$ 0, the forms of entanglement shown in Figs.~\ref{fig3}(d), (h), and (l), namely entangled in the two-particle subspace, similar entanglement plus coherence with the $\ket{00}$ state, and entangled in both single- and two-particle subspaces, would persist throughout the particle walking process.
 This feature gradually disappears with increasing $u$ as a result of the suppression of population transfer between single- and double-excitation states depending on the initial state.
-However, in the case of the initial state $\Phi_2$, clear signature of the Bell-state entanglement can be seen throughout particle walks for all $u$ values.
+However, in the case of the initial state $\ket{\Phi_2}$, clear signature of the Bell-state entanglement can be seen throughout particle walks for all $u$ values.

-\textbf{Summary}\\ We have performed quantum walk experiments with fully tunable $u$ in superconducting qutrit arrays incorporating the Floquet engineering technique.
-The two-particle correlation dynamics, including density-density correlation, entanglement, and quantum discord, have been systematically investigated.
+{\it Summary.}---We have performed quantum walk experiments in the BH system with fully tunable $u$ using superconducting qutrit arrays incorporating the Floquet engineering technique.
+The two-particle (-site) correlation dynamics, including density-density correlation, entanglement, and quantum discord, have been experimentally investigated via particle number non-conserving measurement that is not readily accessible in other platforms.
 We find that the entanglement and quantum discord can exhibit distinct behaviors during propagation depending on different initial states and changing $u$.
-In particular, quantum correlations other than entanglement exist and propagate in the three-level BH systems when entanglement almost vanishes.
-Throughout the quantum walk process, the forms of the two-particle entanglement can be preserved during propagation from one qutrit pair to the next.
+In particular, quantum discord, which captures broader nonclassical correlations, can propagate in the three-level BH systems when entanglement almost vanishes.
+Throughout the quantum walk process, the forms of the entanglement can be preserved during propagation from one qutrit pair to the next.
 These results provide valuable insights for the future studies of correlated quantum systems in generic many-body scenarios~\cite{lahini_quantum_2012, schreiber_2d_2012, fukuhara_microscopic_2013, preiss_strongly_2015}.

-\textbf{Methods}\\ \textbf{Quantum state tomography of the qutrit system.} Quantum state tomography (QST) is a fundamental technique for fully reconstructing the density matrix of a quantum state generated from a given input.
-The reconstructed density matrix enables calculation of key quantum information quantities, including negativity and quantum discord.
-For the qutrit state reconstruction, we adopt the methodology from Refs.~\cite{liu_performing_2023} and \cite{ringbauer_universal_2022}.
-Specifically, we select six unitary operators $\hat{U}_l$ as tomography gates: